MatthewM5293/Matthew-Munoz-Ramirez-Capstone/README.md

 3. **Build and Run the Application**: dotnet run

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to Echo, please follow these steps:

+Fork the Repository.
+Create a New Branch: Name your branch after the feature or fix you're working on.
+Make Your Changes.
+Submit a Pull Request: Describe your changes and reference any related issues.

-Project Proposal can be found [here](https://docs.google.com/document/d/1l50Rgaw3SoyY0OYFfwPi3vEt_3WnJXJ02Mse5U4Sv4g/edit?usp=sharing)
+Project Proposal can be found [here](https://docs.google.com/document/d/1l50Rgaw3SoyY0OYFfwPi3vEt_3WnJXJ02Mse5U4Sv4g/edit?usp=sharing).